Circular Economy

 Managing product waste for maximum utilization is one of OR’s commitments to reduce the amount of waste generated from the Company’s business operations.
 Related projects include:

-1. The Used Lube to Alternative Fuel Oil Project collects used lubricants from every FIT Auto automotive service center to be reused to produce alternative fuel oil to benefit industrial customers.
-In 2024, OR collected 1.22 million liters of used lubricants.
+It collects used lubricants from every FIT Auto automotive service center to be reused to produce alternative fuel oil to benefit industrial customers.
+In 2025, OR collected 1,272,840 million liters of used lubricants.

 Prototype station model for Circular Economy operations

-PTT Station Flagship Vibhavadi 62 branch is a prototype station model for Circular Economy operations, which has efficient waste management at the source by promoting the waste separation and correctly sending waste to recycling process as follows:
+It is a prototype station model for Circular Economy operations, which has efficient waste management at the source by promoting the customer and vendor waste separation and correctly sending waste to recycling process as follows:

-• Recyclable waste separation such as water bottles, cans, glass bottles, cardboard boxes, etc., from “Yak Lak Yim x GC You Turn” project is sent to certified recycling plant.
+• Recyclable waste separation such as water bottles, cans, glass bottles, cardboard boxes, etc., from “Yak Lak Yim x GC YOU Turn” project is sent to certified recycling plant.

-• The decorations in the Cafe Amazon Concept Store are made from environmentally friendly materials according to the Circular Economy concept and BCG Model (Bio Circular Green).
-There is a drop point for “Café Amazon Cup Return” Project in the Cafe Amazon Concept Store for collecting and upcycling the used PET cups.
+• The decorations in the Café Amazon Concept Store are made from environmentally friendly materials according to the circular economy concept and Bio Circular Green (BCG) model.